Lane Kenworthy, The Good Society

 - More Americans feel religion is very important in their life than is the case in any other affluent democratic country (figure 1 above).

-Yet trends in a number of indicators suggest we are becoming less religious over time.
+Yet trends in a number of indicators suggest we are becoming less religious over time.13

 Public opinion surveys regularly ask American adults what their religious preference or affiliation is.
 As figure 5 shows, until around 1990, 95% or more responded with some preference, as opposed to “none.”
-But in the 1990s the share with some affiliation began to decline, and by 2014 it had fallen to 80%, according to the General Social Survey.13
+But in the 1990s the share with some affiliation began to decline, and by 2020 it had fallen below 80%.14

-Figure 7 shows the share of Americans who report that they attend religious services — church, synagogue, mosque, temple — once a month or more.
+Figure 9 shows the share of Americans who report that they attend religious services — church, synagogue, mosque, temple — once a month or more.
 This was true of around 55% in the 1970s and 1980s.
-Since the late 1980s the share has been falling slowly but steadily, down to 43% in 2014.14 Other data sources suggest a decline that began in the 1960s.15
+Since the late 1980s the share has been falling slowly but steadily.15 Other data sources suggest a decline that began in the 1960s.16

-Figure 9 shows the share who say they pray at least sometimes.
+Figure 11 shows the share who say they pray at least sometimes.
 Until the early 2000s this was true of virtually all Americans.
-It’s still true of most, but the share has fallen to about 85% as of 2014.
+It’s still true of most, but the share has fallen to about 85%.

-David Voas and Mark Chaves, authors of an informative empirical study of trends in religiosity in the United States and other rich nations, conclude as follows18:
+David Voas and Mark Chaves, authors of an informative empirical study of trends in religiosity in the United States and other rich nations, conclude as follows19:

 “Religiosity has been declining in the United States for decades, albeit slowly and from high levels….
 Religious commitment is weakening from one generation to the next, and these generational differences are the main proximate cause of the aggregate decline.
 The weakening seems to have begun with cohorts born early in the 20th century.
 At least since then, strong religious affiliation, church attendance, and firm belief in God all have fallen from one birth cohort to the next.
 None of these declines is happening fast, and levels of religious involvement in the United States remain high by world standards.
 But the signs of both aggregate decline and generational differences are now unmistakable….